2D + 3D Capture Strategy

 2. Part of 3D capture camera.capture(Zivid::Settings).pointCloud.copyImageRGBA(), see Point Cloud Capture Process.

 Which one to use depends on your requirements and the machine vision pipeline.
-We advocate for a dedicated 2D capture as it provides better control over the 2D settings for color optimization and can leverage multi-threading and optimized scheduling.
-It also grants you increased flexibility in configuring desired camera resolution and projector settings.
+We advocate for a dedicated 2D capture as it can leverage multi-threading and optimized scheduling.
 Utilizing 2D data from the 3D capture is simpler, but you may have to compromise speed to get desired 2D quality.

 Tip